Acid Reflux vs. GERD: Are They the Same Condition?

 Prevention:

-Avoid fast food, fried food, spicy food, and processed food.
-These foods promote the growth of harmful bacteria in our gut.
+2. Avoid fast food, fried food, spicy food, and processed food.
+These foods improve the growth of bad bacteria in our gut.

 Treatment: